Bass drum

 The bass drum is a large drum that produces a note of low definite or indefinite pitch.
 The instrument is typically cylindrical, with the drum's diameter usually greater than its depth, with a struck head at both ends of the cylinder.
-The heads may be made of calfskin or plastic and there is normally a means of adjusting the tension, either by threaded taps or by strings.
+The heads may be made of calfskin or plastic, and there is usually a way to adjust the tension, either by threaded taps or by strings.
 Bass drums are built in a variety of sizes, but size does not dictate the volume produced by the drum.
-The pitch and the sound can vary much with different sizes, but the size is also chosen based on convenience and aesthetics.
-Bass drums are percussion instruments that vary in size and are used in several musical genres.
+The pitch and sound can vary significantly with different sizes, but the size is also chosen based on convenience and aesthetics.
+Bass drums are percussion instruments that vary in size and are used in various musical genres.
 Three major types of bass drums can be distinguished.